Today is Independence Day, and most of us will be celebrating with family and friends.

 Would you allow me to detour for a moment?
-Let's step outside the box and consider why we are celebrating in the first place.
+Let’s step outside the box and consider why we’re celebrating in the first place.

-Colonies of settlers were struggling in the years just prior to 1776.
-They were being heavily taxed for goods shipped from England, the mother country, yet they were not allowed to have a say in the government of their land.
-"Taxation without representation" became their battle cry.
+Colonies of settlers was struggling in the years prior to 1776.
+They were being heavily taxed for good shipping from England, the mother country, yet they weren’t allowed to have a say in the government of that same land.
+“Taxation without representation” became their battle cry.

-And so, brave men who put their lives and personal fortunes on the line, made a daring plan.
-They would break free from the yoke of England's unreasonable restraints and form a new government based upon, among other things, free enterprise and representation in government.
+And so, brave men, who put their lives and their personal fortunes on the line, made a daring plan.
+They would break free from the yoke of Great Britain’s unreasonable restraints and form a new government based upon, among other things, free enterprise and representation in government.

 Who were these 56 men?
-They were not wild-eyed radicals, but educated, God-fearing men: merchants, gentlemen farmers, physicians, a minister--and many were lawyers.
+Not wild-eyed radicals, but educated, God-fearing men.
+They were merchants, gentlemen farmers, physicians, a minister, and many were lawyers.
 The Declaration of Independence is a masterpiece of human thought.

-If you think our flag is just a piece of cloth and you can't understand why old men watching parades get teary-eyed when it passes by, while young people yawn and look bored--well, perhaps those old men are remembering their friends who died and the extreme privation they suffered so those of us living now could enjoy cookouts, fireworks and parades.
-It's all about sacrifice.
+If you think our flag is just a piece of cloth, and you can’t understand why old men watching parades get teary-eyed when the flag passes by while young people yawn and look bored, well, perhaps those old men are remembering how they underwent extreme privation so those of us living now could enjoy cookouts, fireworks and parades.
+It’s all about sacrifice.

-If you are a military veteran, many thanks for your sacrifice.
+If you are a veteran, may you enjoy a most blessed Independence Day.
+Many thanks for your sacrifice.